adcin/IT-Notes/linux/files_folders.md

 find /path/to/file/ –size +5M
 ```

-Delete all ini files in the current and all child directories:
+Delete all ini files in the current directory and all sub-directories:

 ```shell
 cd /media/some_usb_drive/directory/